 - Spatial: U.S., census division, climate zone, state, county, and Public Use Microdata Areas geographic resolutions

 - Temporal: Annual aggregations to 15-minute simulation intervals

 - Sectoral: 14 (and counting) building types.

 ComStock provides access to results through a web visualization tool.
-Additionally, the raw results data sets (estimated at ~10 TB) will be available for download.
-ComStock is undergoing extensive validation and calibration to both timeseries whole-building and end-use data through the End-Use Load Profiles project and is expected to be fully released in October 2021.
+Additionally, the raw results data sets (estimated at ~10 TB) are available for download.
+ComStock underwent extensive validation and calibration to both timeseries whole-building and end-use data through the End-Use Load Profiles project and was released in October 2021.
 ComStock leverages and is deeply indebted to DOE's open-source building energy modeling ecosystem of OpenStudio® and EnergyPlus®.
 To access ComStock results, and for more detail about the tool, visit the ComStock website.